 Construct a new HMA pavement with the following characteristics.
 Select from the options below or provide an alternative in the ATC process.
 This includes interstate to interstate connections.
 Use these pavement designs on ramps connecting interstate to interstate.
+If a system to system ramp utilizes a new alignment that carries traffic over an existing shoulder then reconstruct these areas using an interstate pavement design listed below.
 Pavement design for service ramps shall be selected from the options given for the crossing route.
 For ramps where both system to system and system to service traffic is combined, construct the interstate to interstate pavement structure until beyond the gore nose of the service ramp, at which point the service ramp pavement design can be constructed to the crossing route.

 Layer Type Option 1i Option 2i Option 3i

 SMA 200 200 200

 Intermediate B 200 200 200

 Intermediate A 300 300 300

-Base A, Intermediate A or B 6001 1125 1600
+Base A, Intermediate A or B 600 1125 1600

 GABC 10

 CMRB 12